 She looked over again for either confirmation or understanding—I wasn't sure which.
 I said nothing.
 Her voice was rising, struggling for control.

 "So we started hiking.
-There were signs that graded each trail by difficulty and, of course, Mr. Macho insisted we climb the most difficult one that led to the top of the highest peak.
+There were signs grading each trail by difficulty and, of course, Mr. Macho insisted we climb the most difficult one leading to the top of the highest peak.
 We didn't see anyone along the way—small wonder.
 It took us three grueling hours to reach the top.
-There was an outcropping of rock that jutted out over the valley hundreds of feet below and we sat down.
+There was an outcropping of rock jutting out over the valley hundreds of feet below and we sat down.
 All those magnificent fall colors—it was worth the climb.
 It was so peaceful there.
 I was about to reach for Trevor's hand when he suddenly got up and faced me.
-He stood close to the edge with his arms raised high and I thought that maybe, just maybe, something good was about to come out of his mouth, something inspirational."
+He stood close to the edge with his arms raised high and I thought maybe, just maybe, something good was about to come out of his mouth, something inspirational."
 Her voice cracked.
 "Oh, it was inspirational all right.
-He said that this moment was just like that top-of-the-world feeling he had felt after winning the national title!"
+He said this moment was just like that top-of-the-world feeling he had felt after winning the national title!"

 She put her drink down, and began to massage her temples with her fingertips.
 "I couldn't take it anymore.
 As I said everyone has their breaking point and I had finally reached mine.
 Without even thinking about it, I raised my right foot and kicked him off the ledge.
 Right off the mountain.
 That look of surprise...
 I'll never forget it.
 He didn't utter a sound as he fell."
 She raised her right foot off the railing and kicked, to show me just how she had done it.
 "Just like that," she said.
 "And you know what?
 I didn't even feel a twinge of guilt at that moment.
 I was just happy to be rid of him."